Testicle pain is discomfort in one or both testicles. The pain can spread into the lower abdomen.

 Common causes of testicle pain include:

-Pain may also be caused by a hernia or an unrelieved erection.
+- Pain in the testicles may also be caused by a hernia or kidney stone.

-For non-urgent causes of testicle pain, such as minor injuries and fluid collection, the following home care steps may reduce discomfort and swelling:
+Non-urgent causes of testicle pain, such as minor injuries and fluid collection, can often be treated with home care.
+The following steps may reduce discomfort and swelling: